Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Types of pathology

-In medical practice, the disease is classified into two types:
+IN medical practice the disease is classified into two types:

 Causes of pathology